eepgwde/pyeg0/jr/README.md

 I should only give the learning algorithm the information of when the trade opened information and *not* when it was closed.
 That would be all the other stuff that hasn't been used by the RSI metric.

-(Note: I might add a hold-duration metric to give the learner a helping hand.)

 **** Trade the Out-of-Sample Data: Generate Candidate Trade Opens and Mediate